Gaussian Transforms Modeling and the Estimation of Distributional Regression Functions: Abstract

 \section{Abstract}

-Conditional distribution functions are important statistical objects for the analysis of a wide class of problems in econometrics and statistics.
-We propose flexible Gaussian representations for conditional distribution functions and give a concave likelihood formulation for their global estimation.
-We obtain solutions that satisfy the monotonicity property of conditional distribution functions, including under general misspecification and in finite samples.
-A Lasso-type penalized version of the corresponding maximum likelihood estimator is given that expands the scope of our estimation analysis to models with sparsity.
-Inference and estimation results for conditional distribution, quantile and density functions implied by our representations are provided and illustrated with an empirical example and simulations.
+We propose flexible Gaussian representations for conditional cumulative distribution functions and give a concave likelihood criterion for their estimation.
+Optimal representations satisfy the monotonicity property of conditional cumulative distribution functions, including in finite samples and under general misspecification.
+We use these representations to provide a unified framework for the flexible Maximum Likelihood estimation of conditional density, cumulative distribution, and quantile functions at parametric rate.
+Our formulation yields substantial simplifications and finite sample improvements over related methods.
+An empirical application to the gender wage gap in the United States illustrates our framework.